barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 * MiniDisc = minidisc player
 * MP3 etc = er ....... who knows?

-To my knowledge, there has never been a straightforward plug and play option for adding a collection of music files to a hifi system.
+To my knowledge, there has never been a straightforward plug and play option for adding a collection of music files to a hi-fi system.

 I've tried a number of solutions with varying degrees of success over the years, including: